 The neoliberal policy approach in the decades leading up to the crisis basically amounted to enticing or pushing people into increasing levels of private debt.
 With private debt burdens mounting in relation to real GDP, we were told that consenting adults knew what they were doing.
 Then the crisis hit.
-Since then, as the private sector attempted to deleverage and get its unsustainable debt levels under control, we were told that the government's deficits, which increased as a matter of accounting, were unsustainable.
-The outcome, depending on which doomsayer you listened to, would supposedly be hyperinflation, escalating interest rates, sovereign default, a crippling debt burden on future generations, or some heady combination of any or all of these calamities.
-For governments that issue their own flexible exchange-rate nonconvertible currencies, these claims are nonsense.
-Even in the Eurozone the sovereign-debt crisis is a manufactured one that can be alleviated indefinitely by the ECB.
+Since then, as the private sector attempted to deleverage and get its unsustainable debt levels under control, we were told that the government’s deficits, which increased as a matter of accounting, were unsustainable.
+The outcome, depending on which doomsayer you listened to, would supposedly be hyperinflation, escalating interest rates, sovereign default, a crippling debt burden on future generations or some heady combination of any or all of these calamities.
+For governments that issue their own currencies, these claims are false.
+Even in the eurozone the sovereign-debt crisis is a manufactured one that can be alleviated indefinitely by the European Central Bank.
 So what explains the neoliberal preference for private debt and aversion to government deficits?
 The class-interested motivations seem crystal clear.

-The neoliberal policies of deregulation, privatization, the user pays principle, and austerity all played their parts in weakening the position of the vast majority relative to capitalists and government, and pushing general populations into indebtedness.
+The neoliberal policies of deregulation, privatization, the user pays principle and austerity all played their parts in weakening the position of the vast majority relative to capitalists and government, and pushing general populations into indebtedness.
 Labor-market deregulation assisted capitalists in the defeat of organized labor.
 Financial deregulation opened the way for credit-fueled private consumption, the real estate bubble, and interest and service charges for the rentiers.
-Privatization of public utilities brought declining standards, higher prices for essential services, and monopoly rents for owners.
+Privatization of public utilities brought declining standards of service, higher prices and economic rents for owners.
 The user pays principle has been instrumental in the case of education.
 By loading students with debt, lifestyles other than wage slavery are deliberately made less viable.
 Rising university fees also ensure plenty of young people are desperate enough to join the military as a way of getting an education.

 In all this, austerity plays a key role.
 It intentionally creates joblessness and precariousness for many.
-At the macro level, as Keynesian and Kaleckian approaches make clear, unemployment is a government policy choice, a choice that is activated by keeping the budget deficit at a level too small to eliminate the output gap.
+At the macro level, as Modern Monetary Theory (MMT) makes clear, unemployment is a government policy choice.
 The result, again, is a more subservient general population.

-The way the neoliberal policy agenda has been put into action is illuminated in an extraordinary feature-length documentary focusing on New Zealand.
-The documentary, which I have linked to previously, makes very clear that the neoliberal attack on workers' pay and conditions from the early 1980s onwards was highly orchestrated.
-The same basic experience has been mirrored in many places, but I have not seen the machinations stripped so bare as in this film.
+The way the neoliberal policy agenda has been put into action is illuminated in an excellent feature-length documentary focusing on New Zealand.
+The documentary makes very clear that the neoliberal attack on workers’ pay and conditions from the early 1980s onwards was highly orchestrated.
+The same basic experience has been mirrored in many places, but the machinations have rarely been stripped so bare as in this film.

-The documentary traces several clearly defined steps that were followed by both major parties in tandem with the treasury and central bank.
+The documentary traces several clearly defined steps that were followed by both major parties in tandem with the fiscal and monetary authorities.